donoage/homebrew-vl/README.md

 # VolumeLeaders

-A command-line tool to display stock volume leaders.
+A command-line tool to open stock charts on VolumeLeaders.com.

 ## Installation